7 mistakes even healthy people make...

 In print, her simple wellness advice has been penned in Mensa Bulletin, quoted in NY Daily News and Self , and delved into in Weight Watcher’s, SI Advance, Mode and GQ stating early on, “I highly recommend raiding your piggy bank for at least one session with…Lara!”
 A fitness model during grad school, she booked Reebok Catalogue, Fitness Magazine and more.
 A teen jock, the LA Times named her a defender selected to the CA A-1 soccer team.

-Lara holds a Columbia University, M.S. in Applied Physiology and Nutrition, Cornell University, B.A. in Biology and Society, and certifications from UCLA Semel Institute as a Mindfulness Facilitator, in nutrition and in fitness.
-She draws upon classical theatre training and is a member of SAG-AFTRA.
+Lara holds a Columbia University, M.S. in Applied Physiology and Nutrition, Cornell University, B.A. in Biology and Society, and UCLA Semel Institute certification as a Mindfulness Facilitator.
+She is also certified in Plant-Based Nutrition, as well as Pilates, Barre and formerly Fitness Training.
+As a speaker, she draws upon classical theatre training and is a member of SAG-AFTRA.

 Q & A